• Skip to primary navigation

 From My Journey to Yours

-My son has become one of my greatest teachers—his openness to love and his unapologetic way of asking for what he needs remind me that this is how humans are born.
-We are meant to be who we are and ask for what we need—without apology.
+My son has become one of my greatest teachers.
+His openness to love and his unapologetic way of asking for what he needs remind me that this is how we all begin life.

 Have you ever experienced a relationship that made you feel more whole or seen in unexpected ways?
 What did it teach you about love?